 There are five key features in the CRF50 that help with this foundation:

 Throttle Limiter on Honda Kids Dirt Bike

-It’s natural to worry for your kid’s safety.
-The CRF50’s adjustable throttle limiter makes going too fast a lesser issue.
+It’s natural to worry about your kid’s safety.
+The adjustable throttle limiter makes going too fast a lesser issue.
 Turn the limiter screw, and you lower the bike’s top speed to something you’re more comfortable with.
 Ease it out again as your kid gets better.
 By then they’ve learned how to properly control the bike.

 The keyed ignition is another safety feature built into this Honda kids dirt bike.
 It stops your child from riding unsupervised.
 You keep the key, so it’s you who decides when they can ride.

-Up until recently, kickstarters were a fact of life on a dirt bike.
+Up until recently, Kickstarters were a fact of life on a dirt bike.
 Nowadays, more and more bikes come with an electric start straight from the factory.
 But knowing how to kick start an engine is still a valuable skill for your kid to learn.

 The kick start also adds another layer of safety as your child learns how to ride dirt bikes.
 Beginners struggle with kick starts, which means they’ll ask permission first if they want to ride.

 Changing gears smoothly is another critical skill.
 It can get a bit challenging to master.
 Being a kid’s dirt bike is designed to make learning it less difficult.
 This 50 cc dirt bike has a 3-speed manual transmission with an automatic clutch.
 This means that the bike won’t stall and then pitch forward if your child struggles with shifting.

 A final key feature on this Honda trail 50 is that the controls are where you would find them on larger dirt bikes.
 There’s a brake pedal for the rear brake on the right side of the bike.
 There’s a shifter pedal on the left side.
 And there’s a right-hand lever in front of the throttle that controls the front brake.